 How much will I get for my gold jewelry?

 The amount depends on weight, karat purity, and the current spot price of gold.
-A reputable dealer like Cash 4 Gold Trading Post pays between 75% and 95% of melt value.
+A reputable dealer like Cash 4 Gold Trading Post pays a strong, transparent percentage of melt value and shows you the exact math.
 Bring your pieces in for a free appraisal to get an exact number based on today's market.

 What's a fair price for gold in NJ?